CryptoChrisJames/CSResume/README.md

 - Recognized for outstanding performance and contributions, leading to a promotion from Junior Software Engineer to Software Engineer.

 ### Freelance Software Engineer @ Nashville, TN
-#### August 2017 – present
+#### August 2017 – January 2023

 - Collaborated closely with a client to delineate business requirements, system design, and orchestrated the end-to-end implementation and deployment plan for a Software-as-a-Service platform developed in Typescript, Node.js, and React.js.
 - Assumed responsibility for the application's infrastructure on Heroku, successfully executing a comprehensive infrastructure migration to AWS using the Serverless Framework.
-- Directed offshore development teams, steering the project to achieve a Minimum Viable Product that was successfully launched in the market.
+- Directed offshore development team, steering the project to achieve a Minimum Viable Product that was successfully launched in the market.
 - Conceived, crafted, and maintained a media production marketing website using Node.js, Vue.js, AWS, and Heroku.
 Seamlessly integrated the application with Contentful and Airtable, enhancing content management capabilities.
 - Engineered an E-Commerce website using .Net Core and jQuery with a secure integration to Stripe for payment processing.
-- Realized a Proof of Concept for a bespoke web application in .Net Core, featuring booking and scheduling functionalities tailored to client specifications.

-### Software Developer Associate @ Accenture
-#### June 2016 – August 2017

-- Took charge of defect management, test execution, and test case implementation for a monolithic application leveraging Microsoft Test Manager and Microsoft Team Foundation Server.
-- Conceptualized and developed a solution in C# to log application transactions efficiently into the corresponding database.
-- Achieved the Tricentis Tosca Automation Specialist certification, showcasing expertise in its automation features.